guillonapa/command-line-manager/README.md

 }
 ```

+If you do this, you will be able to call `clmanager` directly in your terminal without having to worry about the path to the manger script.

-You will also need to add to your `.bash_profile` or `.zshrc` the following:
+Finally, for the Command Line Manager to work, you will need to add to your `.bash_profile` or `.zshrc` the following:

 ```sh
 source ~/.clmanager/internal/__functions__.sh
 ```

-If you do this, you will be able to call `clmanager` directly in your terminal without having to worry about the path to the manger script.